Dance Empire Of Miami

 Competition Choreographer

 Nicole Perez was born and raised in Miami Florida where she trained in jazz, contemporary, lyrical, hip-hop and ballroom.
-She has worked with many choreographers such as, Mia Michaels, Jamar Roberts, Teddy Forance, and John Crutchman.
-Nicole has been seen on America’s got talent, Youtube series One Shot, and has also danced on The X-Factor.
-More recently, she was the assistant for West Coast Dance Explosion, has danced for Affinity Dance Company, and is a teacher on Ascend Dance Convention.
-Currently, she continues to travel around the country training and choreographing for studios all over and is based in Gilbert, Arizona at Artistic Motion Dance.
+She has worked with many choreographers such as, Mia Michaels, Jamar Roberts, Tawanna Hall, and John Crutchman.
+Nicole has been seen on America’s got talent, Youtube series One Shot, The X-Factor, and seen on Telemundo with artist Manu Manzo.
+More recently, She was the assistant for West Coast Dance Explosion, performed with Supreme Kings in San Diego and is sought out by studios all over the country to set choreography.
+She has also been seen on faculty for Ascend Dance Convention and Revolt Dance Intensive & Convention in Mexico.
+Currently, Nicole has created her own faith-based dance company, Devotion The Movement, where she choreographs and directs live performances in the San Diego area.